Greece and creditors play down fears of imminent default

 The comments drew a positive reaction in Germany, Greece's biggest creditor and one of its toughest critics in long-running aid negotiations with its EU and IMF lenders.

-"I find it encouraging, if it is true, that the Greeks signaled yesterday their desire to repay the 300 million euros to the IMF on June 5," a German official said.
+"I find it encouraging, if it is true, that the Greeks signalled yesterday their desire to repay the 300 million euros to the IMF on June 5," a German official said.

 "I think there is reason to believe that we will not be talking about a default situation around June 5, neither before or immediately thereafter."